Sandomhet/Portfolio/public/markdown/notes/CMPSC32.md

 - Each process needs a unique start address.
 - provides isolation, flexibility, and efficient memory usage.

-### Concurrency

-- Concurrency is the ability of an OS to manage multiple tasks at the same time.
-- Processes: independent programs in execution.
-- Threads: smaller units of a process that can run concurrently.

-A single thread can only be executed on a single core at a time, but multiple threads can be scheduled on multiple cores.

-CPU registers: small, high-speed storage locations within the CPU used to hold data temporarily during execution.

 ### Persistent Storage

 - Persistent storage refers to non-volatile storage that retains data even when the power is turned off.